 MINERALS: A high quality, selenium enhanced mineral block is provided in each goat pen.
 In addition, we offer free choice of Sweetlicks Magna Milk loose minerals.
 Our milking Doe’s have access to a large cobalt block at all times.
 If we feel that our animals are lacking in some minerals we give them different herb mixes from Fir Meadows based on their specific needs.

 SODIUM BICARBONATE: We offer good ol’ Baking Soda to our goats.
 Baking soda is great for controlling the acidity in the gut, thus helping to prevent bloat.
 Baking soda can help aide healthy rumen activity.
 Because allowing it free choice can create other issues, we only offer it on a case by case basis.

-WATER: We provide lot’s of clean, fresh water at ALL TIMES!
+WATER: We provide lot’s of buckets if clean, fresh water at ALL TIMES!
 Sometimes we add a little raw Apple Cider Vinegar to the goats’ water.
 They love it!
 It provides potassium for easier kiddings and aides in Urinary Calculi prevention in bucks and wethers.
 We get it from Azure Standard Co-op.

 DEWORMING: We use an herb mix called DeWorm made by Fir Meadows; it came highly recommend by another breeder and has worked all for us.
 We like this natural approach for deworming because it is healthier for the goats and we don’t have to dump any of our precious milk.
 If necessary, we will use a heavier, medicated wormer like Zimecterin or Ivermectin Gold.

 VACCINATIONS: We do not give any vaccinations.